pietromandracci/gnuplot_manager/README.rst

 .. image:: https://raw.githubusercontent.com/pietromandracci/gnuplot_manager/master/images/volatile.png

-Note that while volatile data are plotted on a plot window, gnuplot does not allow to toggle logarithmic scales.
+Note that if there are volatile data are plotted on a plot window, gnuplot does not allow to toggle logarithmic scales on it.

 Plotting mathematical functions